langchain4j/langchain4j-community/embedding-stores/langchain4j-community-redis/README.md

 #### Redis LangCache Embedding Model

-The Redis integration now includes support for the `redis/langcache-embed-v1` embedding model, which is fine-tuned specifically for semantic caching applications.
-This model provides better performance for caching LLM responses by generating embeddings that are optimized for semantic similarity of prompts.
+The Redis integration includes support for the `redis/langcache-embed-v1` embedding model, which is fine-tuned specifically for semantic caching applications.
+This model provides excellent performance for caching LLM responses by generating embeddings that are optimized for semantic similarity of prompts.

 Key features:
 - Specifically trained for semantic caching use cases